Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lessons24.md

 - ***Continuing from the previous part, this lesson dives deeper into testing and deploying lottery smart contracts.
 It covers the usage of helper configurations and the integration of network-specific configurations for smooth deployment.***

 ## Next steps
+- Great!
+We've written some amazing code, but you know our job here is not done!
+We need to test it.
+Let's be smart about testing, what do we need to be able to properly test the contract and what kind of tests shall we do?
 -